ChemaMaldonado/Podcaster/README.md

 - Errors: This is not specifically an improvement but every request and every possible error are handled inside the project.
 They will be printed out in the console as an error level.

+- GitHub Actions: I added a simple github action that get executed each time someone create a pull request or merge to main branch.
+This action is in charge to:
+  1. Linter the code.
+  2. Execute e2e tests.

 - Develop to free production server: I used vercel platform to deploy the application.
+Please keep in mind that this production version is not stable.
-  Check it out here: ``
+  Check it out here: [Non stable prod server](https://podcaster-ten.vercel.app/)